Constellation-Labs/documentation-hub/validate/manual/join.md

 We will send a request to the Source node to join the cluster, through a **`curl POST`** request.

 :::tip IMPORTANT
-The current example will help us to join the **Constellation Network Tessellation TestNet** if you are going to join a different State Channel or Hypergraph network, you will need to obtain the proper **node id** and **ip** address, and substitute them into the commands below
+The current example will help us to join the **Constellation Network Tessellation TestNet** if you are going to join a different metagraphs or Hypergraph network, you will need to obtain the proper **node id** and **ip** address, and substitute them into the commands below
 :::

 ### Supply your P12 passphrase

 :::danger IMPORTANT
 We do **not** want to have our p12 **passphrase** added to a static plain text file.
 Our **p12** file is our private key file that stores valuable information.
-If the passphrase is exposed, you can have access to the MainNet, State Channel, TestNet, etc. compromised, including access to wallets.
+If the passphrase is exposed, you can have access to the MainNet, metagraph, TestNet, etc. compromised, including access to wallets.
 This is a **bad** idea.
 :::

 :::note NOTE